Hyperloop Transportation Technologies: Toulouse

-Since 2017 HyperloopTT has an agreement with the city council of Toulouse and established a research and development center to test hyperloop-related technologies at the Francazal Airport, in the heart of the renowned "Aerospace Valley".
+From 2017 to 2023, HyperloopTT had an agreement with the city council of Toulouse and established a research and development center to test hyperloop-related technologies at the Francazal Airport, in the heart of the renowned "Aerospace Valley".

 Construction began on the 320-meter long test system in April 2018.
-The completed test-track is 4 meters in diameter making it the world's only full-scale hyperloop test track.
+The completed test-track was 4 meters in diameter which made it the world's only full-scale hyperloop test track.

+By 2022, the site appeared to be shut down with no development or testing activities taking place.

+In November 2023, Hyperloop TT was evicted from the site due to inactivity, with the test track being dismantled in the following months.

 Abu Dhabi

 In November 2016, HyperloopTT signed an agreement with the Abu Dhabi Department of Municipal Affairs and Transportation to conduct a feasibility study for a hyperloop system connecting the cities of Abu Dhabi and Al Ain.
 In 2017, HyperloopTT and the Office of His Highness Sheikh Falah Bin Zayed Al Nahyan signed a strategic partnership agreement accelerating the development of the system to create an innovative infrastructure in line with the Abu Dhabi 2030 vision.
+The study was completed in 2018, and according to Professor Sabih Gatea Khisaf, has shown the system is "feasible, can be implemented, and is cheaper than high-speed trains.
+Travel between Abu Dhabi and Al Ain would take just from 10 to 20 minutes."

 In 2018, HyperloopTT and Aldar Properties signed an agreement to develop the first 10-kilometer section of a system between Abu Dhabi and Dubai.
-The system is expected to be operational by 2023.
+The system was expected to be operational by 2023, and is still in progress as of 2024, after plans were delayed due to the COVID-19 pandemic.